TIP Integration Overview: OpenCTI

 - "GREYNOISE_DESCRIPTION=GreyNoise collects and analyzes opportunistic scan and attack activity for devices connected directly to the Internet."

-- The above sample sets the
+restart: always- The above sample sets the

-to the latest version of the connector.
-You may wish to pin this to a specific version, such asopencti/connector-greynoise-vuln:6.6.18
+imageto the latest version of the connector.
+You may wish to pin this to a specific version, such asopencti/connector-greynoise-vuln:6.6.18 - Make sure to update values for

-all CVE IDs imported into OpenCTI will be automatically enriched.
-If this needs to be a manual process, set this value tofalse
+CONNECTOR_AUTO=trueall CVE IDs imported into OpenCTI will be automatically enriched.
+If this needs to be a manual process, set this value tofalse - Make sure to update the value for

-to be your GreyNoise API key.
+greynoise_keyto be your GreyNoise API key.
 You may wish to define this in your environment file for multiple connectors to use.

 When using environment variables, the configuration file will reference those, such as follows: